alex-b-chase/16S-workshop/README.md

 4. Analyze OTU table (possibly filter out mock communities or other unwanted taxa (e.g., chloroplast hit))
 5. Rarefaction (normalizing read depth across all samples)
 6. Diversity metrics (alpha- and beta-diversity)

+This is where you will really want to read up on some basic multivariate statistics.
+Deciding which metrics to use are going to be dependent on your data!

 6A.
 Alpha-diversity - average species diversity in a habitat or specific area.
 Alpha diversity is a [u]local measure[/u].